What is it to have direction?

 - The likeness you’re aiming for that means you have arrived.

-- Your determination to getting to the end, how important is it?
+- Your determination to get to the end, how important is it?

 - Why you’re on this planet.